undg/pulse-remote-aur-git/README.md

 # pulse-remote

-Pulse audio volume controller.
-Project is made of python server and api that is called my front end modules.
+Pulse audio volume control.
+This multi repo is a wrapper for python server with REST api and webapp frontend that can be easily accessible from phone.

+## Status
+WIP

 ## Run server (python fastapi)